Russell-S-Harper/FLT/README.md

 ‡ The default `log2` uses a CORDIC routine which requires between zero to 60 floating point operations per invocation (average of 30).
 Building with `-DPOLY_LOG2` will use a polynomial approximation which requires 20 floating point operations, but accuracy drops to 6.6 decimal digits.

-- Researching CORDIC, TAYLOR, and other routines:
+Currently researching CORDIC, TAYLOR, and other routines to improve `exp2` and `atan` accuracy.
-    - `exp2` seems resistant to any attempts to improve accuracy, always getting 6.6 decimal digits!
-    - looking into `atan`

 ## License